Senior Policy and Research Officer – LE5 – DFAT – Stockholm

 Location: Stockholm (office-based role)

-Contract hours: Fulltime, 37.5 hours per week
+Contract hours: Full Time, 37.5 hours per week

-Closing date: 9th June 2025
+Closing date: 1st July 2025

 Job Summary